tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 Abstract
 --------

-This document discusses the future peer network management in tendermint, with a particular focus on features, semantics, and the associated roadmap, with particular attention to the consider libp2p as a tool kit for implementing some fundamentals.
+This document discusses the future of peer network management in tendermint, with a particular focus on features, semantics, and a proposed roadmap.
+Specifically, we consider libp2p as a tool kit for implementing some fundamentals.

 Background
 ----------

 For the 0.35 release cycle the switching/routing layer of tendermint was replaced.
-This work was done "in place," and produced version of tendermint that was backwards compatible and interoperable with previous versions of the software.
-While there are new p2p/peer management constructs in the new version (e.g. ``PeerManager`` and ``Router``), the main effect of this change was to simplify the ways that the components within tendermint interacted with the peer management layer, and to make it possible for higher level concepts, the reactors, to exist (and be tested!) more independently.
+This work was done "in place," and produced a version of tendermint that was backward-compatible and interoperable with previous versions of the software.
+While there are new p2p/peer management constructs in the new version (e.g. ``PeerManager`` and ``Router``), the main effect of this change was to simplify the ways that the components within tendermint interacted with the peer management layer, and to make it possible for higher-level components (specifically the reactors), to be used and tested more independently.

 This refactoring, which was a major undertaking, was entirely necessary to enable areas for future development and iteration on this aspect of